storeman-developers/harbour-storeman-installer/README.md

 Starting with version 0.2.9, Storeman is built by the help of the SailfishOS-OBS and initially installed by the Storeman Installer (or manually).
 To update from Storeman < 0.2.9, one must remove ("uninstall") Storeman *before* installing the Storeman Installer or manually installing Storeman ≥ 0.2.9.
 After an initial installation of Storeman ≥ 0.2.9, further updates of Storeman will be performed within Storeman, as usual.

-The Storeman Installer works on any SailfishOS release ≥ 3.1.0 and all CPU-architectures.
+The Storeman Installer works on any SailfishOS release ≥ 3.1.0 and all supported CPU-architectures (armv7hl, i486 and aarch64).
 The current Storeman Installer RPM can be obtained from [its "latest release" page at GitHub](https://github.com/storeman-developers/harbour-storeman-installer/releases/latest), [OpenRepos.net](https://openrepos.net/content/olf/storeman-installer) and [the SailfishOS-OBS](https://build.sailfishos.org/package/show/home:olf:harbour-storeman/harbour-storeman-installer).

 If you use the SailfishOS:Chum community repository, e.g., via [the SailfishOS:Chum GUI application](https://chumrpm.netlify.app/), you can install Storeman from there, without the indirection via Storeman Installer.